-- All employees and self-employed persons are entitled to a daily cash benefit based on former earnings, up to a limit of DKK4,465 [€600] per week for fulltime employees, before tax. - Payments are taxed, typically between 38 to 41 per cent - The cash benefit scheme is funded by the state from general taxation, except for first eight weeks when municipalities bear half of the cost. - Under collective agreement and/or work contracts, full earnings may be paid during leave.
+- All employees and self-employed persons are entitled to a daily cash benefit based on former earnings, up to an upper limit of DKK4,55 [€0.61] per week for full-time employees, before tax.
+This is the same amount paid in unemployment and sickness benefit. - Payments are taxed, typically between 38 to 41 per cent - The cash benefit scheme is funded by the state from general taxation, except for first eight weeks when municipalities bear half of the cost. - Under collective agreement and/or work contracts, full earnings may be paid during leave.
+However, a number of collective agreements and work contracts have the requirement that the employee must have been employed in the company for a certain period, for instance 18 months.
+This positions young women poorly in regard to their right to full pay but also for taking up work elsewhere.